Getting Your Baby to Sleep Through the Night

 Specifically, toddler massage turned out to be useful in helping my toddler relax and fall asleep more quickly.
 And it only added a couple of minutes to the bedtime routine.
 Well worth the effort.

 I also found the schedule for naps and bedtimes to be useful.
-It turned out I was napping my toddler a little later than is optimal for when she goes to bed.
-A slight adjustment there and I have seen a huge difference in her naps (hint: she is actually taking them!!!)
+It turned out I was napping my toddler a little later than is optimal for when they go to bed.
+A slight adjustment there and I have seen a huge difference in naps (hint: kiddo is actually taking them!!!)